← Back to blog

 • Monitor credit usage.
 Set up alerts for unusual consumption patterns.
 An agent bug that loops can burn through credits quickly.

 • Rate limit your agent.
-Even though Kettio enforces rate limits (60 assets/min for ranking, 10 images/min for generation), add your own limits to prevent runaway loops.
+Even though Kettio enforces rate limits (60 scoring evaluations/min for ranking, 10 images/min for generation), add your own limits to prevent runaway loops.

 Build Your Marketing Agent